graphql-rust/graphql-client/CONTRIBUTING.md

 ## Pull requests

-Before opening large pull requests, it is prefered that the change be discussed in a github issue first.
+Before opening large pull requests, it is preferred that the change be discussed in a github issue first.
 This helps keep everyone on the same page, and facilitates a smoother code review process.

 ## Testing